The Simple Way to Carving Pumpkins

 Draw Your Design

-Using a either a permanent or dry erase marker (dry erase will rub off easily if you make a mistake) trace or freehand your design onto the pumpkin.
+Using either a permanent or dry erase marker (dry erase will rub off easily if you make a mistake) trace or freehand your design onto the pumpkin.
 Here are those templates again if you want to print one off.
 You can also trace your design by making surface cuts in the pumpkin skin or taping a template directly onto it.

 Here’s one of our favorite designs.